Rjni250/Project/README.md

 # New project
-This Project was created in Local system
+This Project was created From Local system.
-It is created by Rjni
+It is created by Rjni.

+very well! keep it going.